Reasons to Love Breakfast Sliders

 9 ham egg and cheese breakfast sliders on parchment paper

-• Milk: use almond milk or any other milk you have on hand to scramble the eggs
+• Milk: Use almond milk or any other milk you have on hand to scramble the eggs.

-• Hawaiian sliders: these make the best sliders, but any slider buns are great.
+• Hawaiian sliders: These make the best sliders, but any slider buns are great.
 You could do a gluten-free bun or even an English muffin would work.

-• Ham: we chose ham for this recipe because it’s pre-made and easy to use.
+• Ham: We chose ham for this recipe because it’s pre-made and easy to use.
 Bacon and breakfast sausage are other great options.

 How to Make Breakfast Sliders

-6. Bake: place the sliders in the oven and bake at 350°F for 20 minutes.
+1. Bake at 350°F for 20 minutes.
 Check halfway through and cover with aluminum foil if they’re browning too much.

 Expert Tips